There are lots of reasons why your AC system freezes up.

 Here are a few other reasons why your unit may be freezing up.

 Low refrigerant—A frozen system may be caused by a refrigerant leak.

 - Friction from piping vibrating against an object

 - Ruptured valves

-How long your equipment has been installed and the area of the leak play a role in whether you should repair or replace your AC system.
+How long your unit has been installed and the spot of the leak play a role in whether you should repair or replace your AC system.

-Dusty evaporator coil—Over time, the evaporator coil gets dirty and leads to issues much like a dusty filter.
-You’ll slowly get lower airflow until your equipment freezes or quits cooling.
+Filthy evaporator coil—Over time, the evaporator coil gets dirty and leads to troubles resembling a clogged filter.
+You’ll progressively receive lower airflow until your unit freezes or quits cooling.
 You’ll need to contact Stark Services to take care of the issue.

-Broken blower motor or relay—A blower motor running at an incorrect speed or not working at all can result in freezing.
+Broken blower motor or relay—A blower motor running at an incorrect speed or not turning on at all can result in freezing.
 It may also be irregular, going at full speed and going slower after it heats up.
-Or a relay may force it to run one time and not the following time.
-In either situation, you will need to get in touch with Stark Services to repair the problem.
+Or a relay may make it run one time and not the next.
+In either state, you will need to call Stark Services to repair the problem.

-Scheduling regular AC maintenance or heat pump maintenance might help you bypass this issue.
-Our Experts will comprehensively check and clean your equipment, which frequently allows us to discover minor issues before they cause large troubles.
+Scheduling yearly AC maintenance might help you bypass this malfunction.
+Our Experts will comprehensively check and clean your unit, which frequently allows us to discover minor issues before they cause large issues.